mobilecoinofficial/android-sdk/docs/dev-overview/create-account-key.md

 ### Motivation

 In order for a user to have a MobileCoin wallet, they must have an [**account key**](../glossary.md).
+An `AccountKey` can be thought of as a username+password used to access an *account* on the MobileCoin blockchain.

-A MobileCoin wallet application must provide the functionality to allow users to either import an existing `AccountKey` or to create a new one.
+Any application integrating MobileCoin must provide the functionality to allow users to either import an existing `AccountKey` or to create a new one.

 ### Implementation